nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-* `view -p --all` will show the list of all patients with tasks along their list of tasks.
+* `view -p --all` will show a list of all tasks belonging to patients with tasks.

 ![result for `view -p --all`](images/viewAllTaskResult.png) _<div align="center"> Patient and task list displayed after running the `view -p --all` command </div>_